 My name is William Deloach.
 Following a 3 disk cervical discectomy, I received your invitation, and My name is William Deloach.
 Following a 3 disk cervical discectomy, I received your invitation, and subsequently applied for assistance.
 I was granted a most appreciated award.
-You enabled me to apply the property of the p subsequently applied for assistance.
+You enabled me to number bearing aids and a cell phone which connects directly to the bearing aids.
+This allows me to subsequently applied for assistance.
 I was granted a most appreciated award.
 You enabled me to purchase hearing aids and a cell phone which connects directly to the hearing aids.
-This allows me to finally understand the party on the other and without business a constantly ask than to connect the contract of the contr purchase hearing aids and a cell phone which connects directly to the hearing aids.
-This allows me to finally understand the party on the other end without having to constantly ask them to repeat more allowed the party on the other end without having to constantly ask them to repeat more allowed the party on the other end without having to constantly ask them to repeat more allowed the party on the other end without having to constantly ask them to repeat more allowed the party on the other end without having to constantly ask them to repeat more allowed the party of the finally understand the party on the other end without having to constantly ask them to repeat more slowly what they are saying.
+This allows me to finally understand the party on the other and without having to constantly only them to make the process of the second purchase hearing aids and a cell phone which connects directly to the hearing aids.
+This allows me to finally understand the party on the other end without having to constantly ask them to repeat more doubt what they are could be unwanderful.
+You also enabled us to surplus a language to constantly ask them to repeat more finally understand the party on the other end without having to constantly ask them to repeat more slowly what they are saying.
 How wonderful.
-You also enabled me to purchase a lap top computer that I can hold in my lan. close enough not to circumble to hear the audio.
+You also enabled me to purchase a lap top computer that i can hold in my lan, close enough not to struggle to hear the audio.
 Again, how wonderful slowly what they are saying.
-How wonderful.
-You also enabled me to purchase a lap top color to hear the audio.
+How wonderrul.
+You also enabled me to purchase a lap top cc can hold in my lap, close enough not to struggle to hear the audio.
 Again, how wonderful.
 I wanted to let you know how much I appreciate this award.
 Thank you so much.
 I am forever grateful.